 Differences Between SACC and ASHRAE Ratings for Air Conditioners

 There are two prominent organizations with distinct approaches to establishing HVAC standards.
-The first is the Southern Accreditation Commission (SACC), comprising southern states, which concentrates on formulating standards tailored to the unique requirements of the hot and humid climate prevalent in the southern region.
+The first is the Southern Accreditation Commission (SACC), When comparing the SACC and ASHRAE ratings for air conditioners, it’s essential to understand the different focuses of these two organizations:

 What Does DOE Mean on an Air Conditioner